Living-with-machines/CensusGeocoder/README.md

 To run the script:

-`python3 /historic-census-gb-geocoder/historic-census-gb-geocoder/historic_census_gb_geocoder.py`
+`python3 historic-census-gb-geocoder/historic-census-gb-geocoder/historic_census_gb_geocoder.py`

-To allow the script to carry on running even after you've exited your session (but have left the VM on), use:
+Alternatively, to allow the script to carry on running even after you've exited your session (but have left the VM on), use instead:

 `nohup python3 /historic-census-gb-geocoder/historic-census-gb-geocoder/historic_census_gb_geocoder.py &`